 The traffic of tomorrow will be emission-free, flexible, and resource-saving.
 To reach the goals set out in the Paris climate agreement, smart and sustainable mobility concepts are needed that connect eco-friendly technologies with digital services.
 Here, we describe five new approaches to sustainable transportation.

 the cloud enhances sustainable mobility

 In major cities, traffic volumes will triple by 2050.
 This is why flexible, efficient, and sustainable forms of transportation are needed in urban centers.
 Connectivity is the solution to this challenge.
 Among other things, intelligent systems can guide drivers to available parking spaces and warn them of traffic congestion.
-They can also make it easier to switch between different modes of transportation.
+They can also make it easier to switch between different means of transport.
 By 2025, 470 million smart vehicles will be on the road worldwide.
 Bosch is driving this transition forward with connected applications.
 About 1.5 million vehicles are already equipped with Bosch IoT software.
 Connected services for e-mobility are an important area of development.
 For example, when estimating a vehicle’s range, the cloud takes driving style into account as well as data gathered in the car’s surroundings.
 In addition to this, the system plans charging breaks along the route ahead of time and automatically pays the amount due.
 Bosch is planning to develop even more forward-looking mobility services in the future.
 To this end, the company founded its new Connected Mobility Solutions division at the beginning of 2018.

 smart vehicles will be on the road worldwide by 2025.

 sustainable e-mobility in the fast lane